Mission, Vision, Purpose

-The Research Assistantships for Diverse Scholars (RADS) are intended to increase access and opportunities to graduate education for U.S. students from underrepresented/ underserved communities and to increase graduate student diversity in our degree programs and Washington State University.
-The RADS awards are funded through a partnership of the Graduate School and the department/program of the prospective student.
-Priority is given to students who have participated in the Ronald E. McNair Post-Baccalaureate Achievement Program, Institute for the Recruitment of Teachers, or similar graduate education preparation programs.
+The Research Assistantships for Diverse Scholars (RADS) program intends to increase access and opportunities to graduate education for U.S. students from under-represented and under-served communities, and to increase graduate student diversity at WSU and in our degree programs.
+RADS awards are funded through a partnership between the Graduate School and the prospective student’s department or program.
+Priority is given to students who have participated in the Ronald E. McNair Post-Baccalaureate Achievement Program, Institute for the Recruitment of Teachers, or similar graduate education preparation programs (see External Links for more information).

-To nominate a prospective student for a RADS award and/or for the Campus Visitation Program, department/program chairs must submit nominations as described below.
-Nominations will be due in February for the 2017 visit.
+To nominate a prospective student for a RADS award, program/department chairs must submit nominations as described below.
+Each program/department can submit up to four nominations each year.

 Departmental Requirements and Guidelines